jsiegenthaler/hueget/README.md

 # Background
 The existing Philips Hue REST API requires a PUT request to control the lights.

 I needed GET, so I made a simple API to translate from GET to PUT.
+It also supports the standard GET command for lights, so you can use hueget for both.

 This is my first ever API javascript program, so if you see any way it can be improved, I'd be happy to receive your suggestions.